KHUSHI0809/KHUSHI0809/README.md

 <p align="center">
   <i>"The goal is to turn data into information, and information into insight."</i><br>
-  <sub>Open to research collaborations, data science roles, and ML engineering opportunities.</sub>
+  <sub>Open to research collaborations, Data Scientist, ML Engineer, Data Analyst, and Business Analyst opportunities.</sub>
 </p>